-- Opacity slider: - From 0 to 1, in 100 steps.
-Fades the selection brush, to allow translucent selections.
+From 0 to 1, in 100 steps.
+Fades the brush's shape, to allow translucent Selections.

 Note: Opacity is intrinsic to the concept of a Blending adjustment, as opposed to being a brush option as with color adjustments.
 This is why you will find the Blending Opacity setting in the Blending section, rather than in the Brush Tool palette.